MonicaGrages/atl-wdi-10/instructor_notes/unit_02/diagnostic/express-diagnostic.md

 View - handlebars,

-Controller - making separate controller files for express routers outside of our server.js
+Controller - making separate controller files for express routers outside of our server.js.
+This is where we handle our routes for different resources.

 ## Bonus Question